Policies

 3. 45 hours of supervised independent research work for each credit earned.

-3. Distance learning courses must be comparable in level, scope, academic rigor and student study as for lecture courses.
+1. Online courses must be comparable in level, scope, academic rigor and student study as for in-person lecture courses.

-5. The same credit hour requirements are required for distance learning courses.
+2. The same credit hour requirements as described for in-person courses are required for online courses.
 Meeting time is satisfied through several means which can include but is not limited to regular instruction or interaction with the course instructor; academic engagement through interactive tutorials and training; group discussions moderated by the course instructor; virtual study/group projects; engagement with class peers; and other activities graded and reviewed by the course instructor.

 Short Courses